FreemoX/ERSCMU/README.md

 - Configuration files are stored in the AppData folder: `C:\Users\<Your Username>\AppData\Roaming\ERSC Mod Updater`
 - The main configuration file is `mod_updater_config.json`.

+## Building
+Building the program yourself is a useful way of circumventing Windows Defender and antiviruses flagging ERSCMU as a virus.
+1. Download [dynamic_launcher.py](dynamic_launcher.py) and [ERSCMU logo](assets/logo.ico) into a build directory (eg. `Documents\ERSCMU`).
+2. Run `pip install requests PyQt5 pyinstaller` to install dependancies.
+3. Run `pyinstaller --onefile --noconsole --icon=logo.ico dynamic_launcher.py --name ERSCMU` from within the directory you placed the files in.
+4. You can now run the generated `ERSCMU.exe`.
+Enjoy not being pestered by false flags

+## Contributing
+Contributions are welcome!
+Please fork the repository and submit a pull request for any improvements or bug fixes.
+This project is in no way affiliated with the creators of Elden Ring or the creator of the Seamless Coop mod.

 ## License

 ```